Semi-universality of CFT$_d$ entropy at large spin: Discussion

-Our study of ${\cal N}=4$ Yang Mills theory has been performed at strong coupling.
-It would be fascinating to also study this theory at weak coupling in the limit \eqref{limnew}, and, in particular, understand the possible emergence of the new superclassical scalings of the previous paragraph from Yang Mills perturbation theory.
-When the Yang Mills theory is completely free, we expect gauge singlet condition \cite{Aharony:2003sx} to trivialize in the large $J$ limit, and for partition function (in the limit of interest to this paper) to reduce to $N^2$ copies of 6 free scalar fields, one free gauge field and four free fermions.
-In this free limit we expect the function $h_{YM}(\beta)$ to stay in the high temperature `black hole' phase (and undergo no phase transitions) all the way down to $T=0$ (because this gluonic phase does not have a twist gap in free ${\cal N}=4$ Yang Mills theory).
+Our study of ${\cal N}=4$ Yang-Mills theory has been performed at strong coupling.
+It would be fascinating to also study this theory at weak coupling in the limit \eqref{limnew}, and, in particular, understand the possible emergence of the new superclassical scalings of the previous paragraph from Yang-Mills perturbation theory.
+When the Yang-Mills theory is completely free, we expect the gauge singlet condition \cite{Aharony:2003sx} to trivialize in the large $J$ limit, and for the partition function (in the limit of interest to this paper) to reduce to $N^2$ copies of 6 free scalar fields, one free gauge field and four free fermions.
+In this free limit we expect the function $h_{YM}(\beta)$ to stay in the high-temperature `black hole' phase (and undergo no phase transitions) all the way down to $T=0$ (because this gluonic phase does not have a twist gap in free ${\cal N}=4$ Yang-Mills theory).
 Moving away from this strictly free limit, however, it would be interesting to understand how the formulae \eqref{extreme} (for the black hole twist gap at large $\lambda$) and \eqref{stabadsf} (for the lowest twist of a stable black hole at large $\lambda$) generalize to arbitrary values of $\lambda$.
 The general considerations of this paper suggest that the finite $\lambda$ generalizations of bounds \eqref{extreme} and \eqref{stabadsf} respectively take the form